rook/rook/Documentation/CRDs/Cluster/external-cluster.md

 - `--namespace`: Namespace where CephCluster will run, for example `rook-ceph-external`
 - `--format bash`: The format of the output
 - `--rbd-data-pool-name`: The name of the RBD data pool
-- `--rbd-metadata-ec-pool-name`: (optional) Provides the name of erasure coded RBD metadata pool
-- `--rados-namespace`: (optional) Divides a pool into separate logical namespaces
-- `--cephfs-filesystem-name`: (optional) The name of the filesystem
-- `--cephfs-metadata-pool-name`: (optional) Provides the name of the cephfs metadata pool
-- `--cephfs-data-pool-name`: (optional) Provides the name of the CephFS data pool
 - `--rgw-endpoint`: (optional) The RADOS Gateway endpoint in the format `<IP>:<PORT>`
 - `--rgw-pool-prefix`: (optional) The prefix of the RGW pools.
 If not specified, the default prefix is `default`
 - `--rgw-tls-cert-path`: (optional) RADOS Gateway endpoint TLS certificate file path
 - `--rgw-skip-tls`: (optional) Ignore TLS certification validation when a self-signed certificate is provided (NOT RECOMMENDED)
+- `--rbd-metadata-ec-pool-name`: (optional) Provides the name of erasure coded RBD metadata pool, used for creating ECRBDStorageClass.
 - `--monitoring-endpoint`: (optional) Ceph Manager prometheus exporter endpoints (comma separated list of <IP> entries of active and standby mgrs)
 - `--monitoring-endpoint-port`: (optional) Ceph Manager prometheus exporter port
 - `--ceph-conf`: (optional) Provide a Ceph conf file